Master of Education in Early Education

 This course is designed for early childhood educators and leaders who will be responsible for developing programs and instruction to advance the language and literacy of young learners from birth to 8 years.
 The course will include a critical examination of current research, theories, and philosophies regarding the four domains of language development, as well as emergent literacy and biliteracy.
 Strategies for teaching reading/writing to all young children, including English language learners, is a major focus.
 Teaching literacy will also be framed by a number of issues including differentiation of instruction, children’s literature, and parental engagement.

-This course is designed to develop expertise in students’ current practices in gathering authentic observational evidence to assess the developmental stages of early learners aged birth through 8 years.
+• ECED398b Authentic Observation and Assessment (3) – This course is designed to develop expertise in students’ current practices in gathering authentic observational evidence to assess the developmental stages of early learners aged birth through 8 years.
 Examination of observed behaviors will be used to demonstrate how to identify the appropriate placements within learning trajectories, plan curriculum, and select appropriate instructional strategies for children.
 The course includes exploration of a variety of formal and informal assessments that can be used to develop a description of children’s skills, abilities, interest, and needs.

-This course provides guidance for the development of curriculum, and opportunities to rehearse and improve pedagogies appropriate for early learners.
+• ECED399 Curriculum Development for the Early Learner (3) – This course provides guidance for the development of curriculum, and opportunities to rehearse and improve pedagogies appropriate for early learners.
 The coursework will promote an understanding of how specific materials and activities are designed to engage early learners in active, healthy play, artistic expression, and exploration of visual art, music, drama, and dance.
 Design of mathematics and science curriculum that integrates social skills and builds learning communities will be included, along with examination of the learning trajectories for early learners.

 • ECED385a Masters Project in Early Education – 1st Semester (1) – This is the capstone course for the Master’s degree.
 As such, candidates will work with their advisor to design and execute a project that demonstrates inquiry, incorporates content from coursework, contributes to the body of knowledge for their focus topic, and makes a real world difference to school, kids, and/or community.
 The project must be suitable for publication and presentation. *Candidates are allotted two semesters to complete the project.
 ECED385a indicates completion of 1 unit of the project.